Faveing/Twokinds_Viewer/README.md

-# Twokinds_Viewer
+# Twokinds_Viewer v0.1
-An android app meant to be a front end for the webcomic Twokinds
+A android app meant to be a front end for the webcomic Twokinds.

+# Featurs

+* Can view "most" of the Twokinds webcomic

+# What need to be worked on

+* The entire design of the application
+* A way to save the indexed photos so the application does not have to index them every time it runs

 # Credit